nchan0154/nicchan.me-legacy/_projects/aircheck-one.md

   - AngularJS
   - Stripe API
   - Gulp

+blurb: A shopping cart solution for a leading Texan air quality company.

 brief: |
   Aircheck One's existing site was primarily informational, serving as a brochure to attract clients, who would then place an order by calling them up on a phone.
 There was great potential to transform the website into an integrated e-commerce and reporting experience.